 • CCPs: We clear eligible OTC derivatives with CCPs as part of our regulatory requirements.
 Futures commission merchants ("FCMs") serve as the intermediary between CCPs and us.
 CCPs require that we post initial and variation margin through our FCMs to mitigate the risk of non-payment or default.
-Initial margin is required upfront by CCPs as collateral against potential losses on our cleared derivative contracts.
-Variation margin is exchanged on a daily basis to account for mark-to-market changes in the derivative contracts.
+Initial margin is required upfront by CCPs as collateral against potential losses on our cleared derivative contracts and variation margin is exchanged on a daily basis to account for markto-market changes in those derivative contracts.
+For CME and LCH-cleared OTC derivatives, we characterize variation margin cash payments as settlements.
 Our FCM agreements governing these derivative transactions include provisions that may require us to post additional collateral under certain circumstances.

-• Bilateral Counterparties: We generally enter into legally enforceable master netting agreements and collateral agreements, where possible, with bilateral derivative counterparties to mitigate the risk of default.
+• Bilateral Counterparties: We enter into legally enforceable master netting agreements and collateral agreements, where possible, with bilateral derivative counterparties to mitigate the risk of default.
 We review our collateral positions on a daily basis and exchange collateral with our counterparties in accordance with these agreements.
 These bilateral agreements typically provide the right to offset exposure with the same counterparty and require the party in a net liability position to post collateral.
 Agreements with certain bilateral counterparties require both parties to maintain collateral in the event the fair values of derivative instruments exceed established exposure thresholds.
 Certain of these bilateral agreements include provisions requiring that our debt maintain a credit rating of investment grade or above by each of the major credit rating agencies.
-In the event of a downgrade of our debt credit rating below investment grade, some of our counterparties would have the right to terminate the derivative contract and close out the existing positions.
+In the event of a downgrade of our debt credit rating below investment grade, some of our counterparties would have the right to terminate their derivative contract and close out existing positions.

-For a summary of our counterparty credit risk exposure, including the impact of netting and collateral as of March 31, 2019, see "Note 9-Derivative Instruments and Hedging Activities-Table 9.3: Offsetting of Financial Assets and Financial Liabilities" in our Q1 2019 Form 10-Q.
+For a summary of our counterparty credit risk exposure, including the impact of netting and collateral as of December 31, 2019, see "Note 9-Derivative Instruments and Hedging Activities-Table 9.3: Offsetting of Financial Assets and Financial Liabilities" in our 2019 Form 10-K.